A Coalition Game for On-demand Multi-modal 3D Automated Delivery System: Methodology

-Another term, Equation \ref{bat}, is added to the reward when the agent's energy falls below the battery threshold as a penalty penalizes the agent whose battery has run out.
+Another term, Equation \ref{bat}, is added to the reward when the agent's energy falls below the battery threshold, penalizing the agent whose battery has run out.
 Ensuring efficient behaviour and battery usage encourages the agents to avoid poor routing decisions, leading to increased operational costs and low-battery situations.

-Where $\lambda$ is a positive coefficient, and $R^t_k$ is the reward of the agent $k$ at step $t$.
+Where $\lambda$ is a positive coefficient, and $R^t_k$ is the travel cost of agent $k$ at step $t$.
+Therefore, in case the battery exceeds the lower bound, $e_{min}$, a penalty proportional to the travel cost of visiting the unfinished customer is incurred.

-\item \textit{Transition:} The system state will be updated from $S_t$ to $S_{t+1}$ based on the currently executed action $a_t$.
+\item \textit{Transition:} The system state will be updated from $s_t$ to $s_{t+1}$ based on the currently executed action $a_t$.
 The dynamic features of the problem, such as vehicle load, battery level, and travelled time, are being changed through consecutive nodes based on the vehicle's features (Equations \ref{tran1}, \ref{tran2}, \ref{tran3}, and \ref{tran4}).
 First, the system time is updated based on these equations.

-where $\eta_k$ is the charging rate to charge the battery from the given level for any vehicle $k$, $s$ is a constant representing the service time at each customer vertex.
+where $\eta_k$ is the charging rate to charge the battery from the given level for any vehicle $k$.
 Next, the battery level of the vehicle is updated:

-Where $e_{i j k}$ is the energy consumption of the vehicle $k$ travelling from vertex $i$ to vertex $j$.
+The initial battery size is given and updated based on the energy consumed in travelling from node $i$ to $j$, $e_{ijk}$.
 The power consumption model for UAV and ADR batteries is discussed in \ref{B}.
+Their consumption model takes velocity and payload demand as input and computes the energy used in the battery.

-Finally, the vehicles load $u^t$, and the remaining demand, $d_i^t$, at each vertex are updated as follows.
+Finally, the vehicles load $u^t$, and the remaining demand, $d_i^t$, at each node are updated as follows.

-\item \textit{Policy:} The stochastic policy $p_\theta$ automatically selects a node at each time step under the precedence constraint.
-This process is repeated iteratively until all pickup-delivery services are completed.
+\item \textit{Policy:} The stochastic policy $p_\theta$ automatically selects a node at each time step.
+This process is repeated iteratively until all pickup-delivery services are completed with respect to the problem constraints.
 The final outcome engendered by performing the policy is a permutation of all nodes, which prescribes the order of each node for the vehicle to visit, i.e., $\pi=\left\{\pi_0, \pi_1, \ldots, \pi_T\right\}$.
 Based on the chain rule, the probability of an output solution is factorized as Equation \ref{eqpol}.

-where $X$ is the input of a problem instance.
+where $s$ is the state input to the problem instance.
 The decision-making about the node selection will be performed based on the learned $p_\theta$. \end{itemize}

-Afterwards, the detailed architecture of the transformer and elements of the encoder and decoder are elaborated.